Home: Adventures with Tip & Oh

 A holiday special called Home for the Holidays was released on December 1, 2017.
 The fourth and final season was released on July 20, 2018.

-The series began airing on Universal Kids in March 2019 until it got taken off in 2021, and again on March 1, 2022, August 8, 2022 and December 24 and 25, 2022.
+The series began airing on Universal Kids in March 2019 until it was dropped in 2021, and then on March 1, August 8, and December 24 and 25, 2022.

+The series was removed from Netflix in 2024.

 Plot

 The animated series takes place after the events of the film Home, in the setting of Earth's newly combined human and alien culture.
 The title characters, a fearless human girl (Tip) and an overenthusiastic alien Boov (Oh), build upon their established friendship and find adventure while navigating the crazily combined world they now share.

 The series includes pop songs performed by artist Rachel Crow as Tip.

 Episodes

 A 1-hour Christmas special called Home: For the Holidays was released on December 1, 2017.